-In an unbroken chain of giving and receiving, The Great Tradition embraced the accumulated wisdom of the past and understood education as the initiation of students into a body of truth.
+In an unbroken chain of giving and receiving, the Great Tradition embraces the accumulated wisdom of the past and reminds us of what education really is: an initiation into a body of truth.
 This unique collection is designed to help parents, students, and teachers reconnect with this noble legacy, to articulate a coherent defense of the liberal arts tradition, and to do battle with the modern utilitarians and vocationalists who dominate educational theory and practice.

 |What They're Saying...||